Natasha Irons: Fictional character biography

-The daughter of Clay Irons and Blondel as well as the sister to Jemahl, she is a member of the Irons family and initially has a vested interest in both dancing and medicine.
+The daughter of Clay and Blondell Irons as well as the sister to Jemahl Irons, she is a member of the Irons family and initially has a vested interest in both dancing and medicine.

-In her earlier appearances in the second Steel series written by Louise Simonson and Jon Bogdanove, she is aware of her uncle's identity as Steel and supports him and becomes involved in numerous conflicts in relation to gang and drug-related conflict surrounding the Irons family as well as the re-emergence of John's former employers, Amertek Industries, who is revealed to manipulate both Jemahl and having sold John's past inventions to the gangs.
+In her earlier appearances in the second Steel series written by Louise Simonson and Jon Bogdanove, she is aware of her uncle's identity as Steel and supports him and becomes involved in numerous conflicts in relation to gang and drug-related conflict surrounding the Irons family as well as the re-emergence of John's former employers, AmerTek Industries, who is revealed to manipulate both Jemahl and having sold John's past inventions to the gangs.

 During Christopher Priest's tenure as writer of the second Steel series, Natasha is portrayed more stereotypical modern teenager with a flippant attitude.
 During this time, she meets and befriends a teen named Paul Tomlinson, her father becomes the villain Crash, and a series of tragedies follow the Irons family when John's identity as Steel becomes public, wherein rivals and past adversaries targets the family and leads to the death of Natasha's grandmother and the family faces harassment despite several attempts to relocate.
 While her relationship with John is tested in wake of their grandmother's death, they reconcile.

 Nat later travels with Steel to Metropolis when he establishes Steelworks.
 She becomes his assistant and succeeds him as the superhero Steel after he is injured in battle.
 Although reluctant, he allows her to operate under the codename and gifts her with an even more advanced set of armor.
-One of her earlier adventures as Steel includes a team-up with Cir-El and Traci 13 to battle Japanese vigilante Byakko and protect Superman from her mystical-based abilities when he is injured.
+One of her earlier adventures as Steel includes a team-up with Cir-El and Traci Thirteen to battle Japanese vigilante Byakko and protect Superman from her mystical-based abilities when he is injured.